OB-lab/James_et_al._2021-MBE/README.md

 See https://bcm-uga.github.io/pcadapt/articles/pcadapt.html for various plot summaries of the data.

-For a given  (real valued number between 0 and 1), SNPs with q-values less than  will be considered as outliers with an expected false discovery rate bounded by .
+For a given *a* (real valued number between 0 and 1), SNPs with q-values less than *a* will be considered as outliers with an expected false discovery rate bounded by *a*.
 The false discovery rate is defined as the percentage of false discoveries among the list of candidate SNPs.
 We chose a false discovery rate of 1%.

 ```
 qval <- qvalue(x$pvalues)$qvalues